 The Classic Neo-Greek revival building, fronted by six Doric columns with a pedimented temple front, opened on March 11, 1845.
 The courthouse was designed by William Kirk, with carpenter Thomas Thomas and mason William Brown, the project's lowest bidders.
 It became Hudson County's first permanent courthouse after separation from Bergen County in 1840.
 Multiple building extensions, including a Hall of Records, were constructed as needed in keeping with the original structure.
 The original building was 75 feet in length, with 75 feet added years later.
 It was replaced by the Brennan Hudson County Court House in 1910.

 The distance of Bergen County Court House in Hackensack from the southern parts of the original Bergen County to Bayonne influenced the decision for the separate County of Hudson.
 On February 22, 1940, the state legislature approved the founding of Hudson County with the municipalities of Jersey City, Bergen, and Harrison.

-As the stately columns were pulled down, their design was revealed.
-They had a hollow interior formed by a ring of inward-pointing bricks and their fluted exterior formed from concrete.
+On June 6th, during phases of later demolition, Hill uncovered the original 1844 cornerstone, which held disintegrated papers and two 1930s coins.
+The razing of the stately columns revealed their hollow interior formed by a ring of inward-pointing bricks and the fabrication of their fluted concrete exterior.
 An ornamental cast-iron ornamental lamp with five glass globes withstood the demolition.